 A: Please email email@example.com.

 A: Yes.
 Registration is ongoing through the middle of the quarter, at which point we begin registering for the next quarter.
 Tuition is prorated based on when the student enrolls.

-A: We ask that students sign up for the entire quarter (12 weeks during the school year and 8 weeks during the summer), or the remainder of the quarter if it has already begun.
+A: Yes.
+Students are charged for the entire quarter, or the remainder of the quarter if it has already begun.

-A: You must show proof of the family’s monthly net (after tax) income.
+A: You must make an appointment with a registrar, and show proof of the family’s monthly net (after tax) income.
 If you are self-employed, you may submit bank statements and your tax return from the previous year.
 The sliding-scale discount is based household monthly net income.
 It will be applied on the date your information is approved.
-Applications are available at both branches, and online [ADD LINK]
+Applications are available at both branches, and online.

-A: There is no credit, reimbursement or make-up for missed lessons.
-It is a courtesy to inform your teacher if you plan to miss a lesson and it is at the discretion of the teacher to provide a make-up lesson.
+A: Students pay for all lessons during the quarter, regardless of their attendance.
+There is no credit, reimbursement or make-up for missed lessons.
+It is a courtesy to inform your teacher and/or the registrar if you plan to miss a lesson.

 A: Parents can attend their child’s private lessons with faculty approval, and they are welcome to attend the first meeting of a group class.

 A: CMC offers students quarterly recital opportunities.
 Recitals are scheduled on Sundays throughout the year and there is no cost to participate.
 Additional performance workshops and jam sessions occur at our quarterly open houses (CMC Sundays), CMC’s annual Field Day Performathon, and at other master classes and clinics throughout the year.

 A: The Concert Hall at CMC’s Mission District Branch is wheelchair accessible and the Richmond District Branch is wheelchair accessible.